 This old fashioned flavor is one of my all-time favorites, and since it’s becoming harder and harder to find in ice cream shops and freezer aisles, it’s the perfect candidate for busting out your ice cream maker.

 Making marshmallows is so fun, and this recipe replaces corn-syrup with maple syrup for an elevated flavor profile.
-Perfect in those last cups of cocoa during chilly spring days.
+S’mores, anyone?

 Maple flavor in silky, creamy, custard form.
 Bourbon whipped cream picks up the toasty maple notes in the most perfect way.